lighthouse-no/sap-ms-teams-integration-poc/docs/basic_teams_app.md

 Even though Microsoft state that `1.16` is the latest schema version, you should use version `1.13` instead.
 The version number needs to be changed in two places: the `$schema` and `manifestVerions` fields in the template `./src/manifest/manifest.json`.

-Now the `gulp manifest` file will behave itself.
+Now the `gulp manifest` command will generate a manifest file.

 ```json
 {